Jerophin123/game_of_death_2/README.md

 ## ☢️ Dangerous Commands

 **DISCLAIMER:** The game includes a highly dangerous command (`sudo rm -rf /*`).
-This is commented out for safety reasons.
-Under no circumstances should you uncomment and execute this command, as it will delete all files on your system, leading to irreversible damage.
+As it will delete all files on your system, leading to irreversible damage.

 ---